nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/devkit-and-nx-plugins.md

   - Anytime you run `nx run ...` (or `nx test`, `nx build`), you invoke an executor.
   - They are used to build applications and libraries, test them, lint them, and more.

+- **Project Graph Extensions**

+  - Plugins can provide a function `processProjectGraph` to add extra edges to the project graph.
+  - This allows plugins to influence the behavior of `nx affected` and the dep-graph visualization.
+  - See [project graph plugins]('./workspace/project-graph-plugins') for more information.

+- **Project Inference Extensions**

+  - Plugins can provide an array of glob patterns, `projectFilePatterns` that are used to infer project information.
+  - Plugins can provide a function `registerProjectTargets` that takes in one of the matched project files, and returns an object containing inferred targets from the file.
+  - This allows plugins to add new projects to the workspace when it doesn't contain workspace.json, and infer extra targets without adding them into project configuration.

 All of the core plugins are written using Nx Devkit, and you can use the same utilities to write your own generators and executors.